athenian-cs2/hello-world-template/README.md

-# Master APCS Assignment Template
+# Hello World Assignment Template

-Use this master template to create APCS Assignment Templates.

-Add code to [MyClass.java](src/main/java/MyClass.java) to do the desired thing.
+Add code to [MyMain.java](src/main/java/MyClass.java) to do the desired thing.

 ## Run your code with:
 ```shell script